MicrosoftDocs/win32/desktop-src/tablet/inkoverlay-selectionchanged.md

 ---
-Description: Occurs when the selection of ink within the control has changed, such as through alterations to the user interface, cut-and-paste procedures, or the Selection property. ms.assetid: 6b4cd9fe-b09f-4a70-9aa5-92ef9409ff1b
+description: Occurs when the selection of ink within the control has changed, such as through alterations to the user interface, cut-and-paste procedures, or the Selection property. ms.assetid: 6b4cd9fe-b09f-4a70-9aa5-92ef9409ff1b
 title: InkOverlay.SelectionChanged event (Msinkaut.h)
 ms.topic: reference